What can I do to avoid receiving spam email?

 decline to provide your email address.

-- Whenever possible, advocate that organizations you are involved in or do business with default to the opt-in option.
-This requires you to specifically request to be added to their email lists, rather than the opt-out model, where they add you email lists automatically, and then give you the option of asking to be removed.
+- Whenever possible, advocate that organizations you are involved in or do business with default to the opt-in model.
+This requires you to specifically request to be added to their email lists, rather than the opt-out model, where they add you to email lists automatically, and then give you the option of asking to be removed.

 Use a secondary email account

 If you have your email address listed on a web page, you should also consider opening a free account.
 If the web site listing your contact information is for Indiana University business, you could get a departmental account and list that address rather than your personal address.
-For information, see Requesting a departmental or group account
+For information, see Requesting IU computing accounts for groups or departments.

 You should also consider opening a free account for performing potentially spam-inducing activities such as posting to Usenet newsgroups, bulletin boards, or unmoderated mailing lists, spending time in chat rooms, or using an online service that displays your address.